OpenFogStack/FBase/README.md

 - [x] Add a background task that periodically polls the naming service about the newest configurations

 ### Handling Missed Messages
-- [x] Add message history size to machine config
+- [ ] Add message history size to machine config (node specific)
 - [x] Messaging data needs to be stored after each data related publish
 - [x] Add sender/receiver capabilities for missed messages
 - [x] Write and test logic that uses functionality
-- [ ] Add message history cleanup functionality (on receiver and sender side)
+- [ ] (Add message history cleanup functionality (on receiver and sender side)), thesis states not implemented

 ## Controlling FBase with Clients
  - [ ] Enable asymmetric encryption